redbubble/kumo_keisei_gem/README.md

 # KumoKeisei

-A collection of utilities for dealing with AWS Cloud Formation.
+A collection of utilities wrapping the libraries for dealing with AWS Cloud Formation.

 ## Installation